-Upper Paleocene sediments were drilled at five sites (Sites 1262 and 1264-1267), the upper Maastrichtian and lower Paleocene at two sites (Sites 1262 and 1267), and the Neogene at all six sites, including Site 1264 from which the lower Oligocene through Pleistocene was recovered.
-At least two APC and/or XCB drilled holes were taken at each site to ensure recovery of a complete sequence, and cores were overlapped between holes to facilitate compilation of a composite section.
-During drilling, composite sections were assembled using core log data (magnetic susceptibility [MS], natural gamma radiation [NGR], and color reflectance) for correlation.
-In several cases, a third or fourth hole was cored to ensure recovery of at least two complete copies of the critical intervals.
+A complete Paleogene sequence, including the PETM and EOGM excursions and the underlying K/P boundary, was the primary objective.
+Upper Paleocene sediments were drilled at five sites (Sites 1262 and 1264-1267), the upper Maastrichtian and lower Paleocene at two (Sites 1262 and 1267), and the Neogene at all six sites, including Site 1264 from which the lower Oligocene through Pleistocene was recovered.
+At least two APC and/or XCB cores were taken at each site to ensure recovery of a complete sequence, and cores were overlapped between holes to facilitate compilation of a composite section.
+During drilling composite sections were assembled using core log data (magnetic susceptibility, natural gamma radiation, and color reflectance) for correlation.
+In several cases, a third hole was cored to ensure recovery of at least two complete copies of the target intervals.
+This occurred when the target interval fell within core gaps of either of the first two holes or when the section was only partially cored.